RanielliMontagna/monprof/PROJECT.md

 - DO NOT create additional .md files (only README.md and PROJECT.md)
 - Comments: Only for complex logic, workarounds, or public API docs

+**Type Safety:**
+- **NEVER use `biome-ignore` for type safety issues** - always define proper types
+- When working with libraries without TypeScript types (like `dbus-next`):
+  1. Create type definitions in `src/@types/` directory (e.g., `kscreen.d.ts`)
+  2. Define interfaces/types that match the actual API
+  3. Use these types throughout the codebase instead of `any`
+  4. Document the types with JSDoc comments explaining their purpose
+- For CommonJS modules used in ESM context:
+  - Use `createRequire(import.meta.url)` to import
+  - Create type definitions that describe the runtime structure
+  - Use type assertions (`as`) only when the type is known from runtime checks
+- Prefer `const` over `let` when variables are not reassigned
+- Use specific types instead of generic `unknown` when the structure is known

 **PR Requirements:**
 - Description
 - Screenshots (UI changes)